 Is my client paying more than my last client?
 Yes.
 Is that influencing the way I run my consulting business and the value I produce for him?
 Absolutely.
 Is my client thrilled? @%#& YEAH!

 I know I’ve gone on for a while, but I want to leave you with a guest post I wrote over at the Vandelay Design blog on how to get your clients to write their own project quotes.

 Want more advice like this?

-Here's something I wrote that I think you'll like, "How To Get Started Packaging Your Freelance Services"
+Here's something I wrote that I think you'll like, "What's The Best Invoicing Software For Freelancers?"